 Benny Buck You know, it means I eat plants.

 Sapling I was afraid of that.
-But you aren’t the biggest plant-eater, you know, because Moose is bigger than you.
+But you aren’t the biggest plant-eater, you know, because moose are bigger than you.
 Continue reading White-tailed Deer – Puppet Show

 WHITE-TAILED DEER ALIGNMENT WITH